Lead waste

 What are the health and environmental impacts of lead?

 Workers exposed to lead are at risk of lead poisoning.
+Lead dust taken home on work clothes and shoes can expose children and other household members.
 Lead-containing items left out in the open can build up in the soil and contaminate stormwater or groundwater, potentially polluting nearby creeks, streams, lakes, properties, and water supplies.

 How can businesses manage lead waste properly?

-Any business that generates lead waste, must learn to designate it to determine how to manage it under the Dangerous Waste Regulations (Chapter 173-303 WAC).
+Any business that generates lead-containing waste must learn to designate it to determine how to manage it under the Dangerous Waste Regulations (Chapter 173-303 WAC).

 Lead in construction and demolition waste